gmag11/EnigmaIOT/readme.md

 I designed this because I was seaching for a way to have a relatively high number of nodes at home.
 I thought about using WiFi butit would overload my home router.
 So I looked for an alternative.
 I thought about LoRa or cheap 2.4GHz modules but I wanted the simplest solution in terms of hardware.

 ESP8266 microcontroller implements a protocol known as ESP-NOW.
 It is a point to point protocol, based on special WiFi frames, that works in a connectionless way and every packet is short in time.
-Because of this it eases to have  the node feeded with batteries to have totally wireless sensors.
+Because of this it eases to have a battery powered node so that it enables designing totally wireless sensors.

 But use of encryption on ESP-NOW limits the number of nodes to only 6 nodes.
 So I thought that I could implement encryption on payload but I found many problems I should solve to grade this as "secure enough".